Exemptions and Variations of Approval

 Over time the specific terms of approval relating to particular carers may become outdated or otherwise need to be revised and this procedure describes the process whereby these terms and conditions of approval may be amended.

-Changes to Foster Carers Terms of Approval
+Changes to Foster Carers Terms of Approval and exemptions

 1. Exemption from the Usual Fostering Limit